Ninedeadeyes/When-Robots-Attack/README.md

 5) Muliple lives with a text/visual display (warning message/forcefield) to represent it
 6) Game over music and 'death' screen.
 7) Modularise some Javascript code relating to audio and 'data'( info).
-8) General Refactoring including updated ES features like Arrow Functions and queryselector ()
+8) General Refactoring including updated ES features like Arrow Functions, queryselector (),Template strings , Ternary Operator.